mcr11996/KramersMoyalSGSClosure/README.md

 - [x] Implement KM closure for solving LES in 1D momentum equation (Burgers equation)
 - [ ] Publish distribution package
 - [ ] Phase out NetCDF4 requirement
-- [ ] Implement into 2D and 3D closures
+- [ ] Implement KM into other closures

-See the [open issues](https://github.com/mcr11996/KramersMoyalSGSClosure/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/mcr11996/KramersMoyalSGSClosure/issues) for a full list of proposed features and known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>